NadunLW/IOT_CW/README.md

 2. Web Server script to showcase the readings in a simple web server
 3. Data logger script to upload the readings to google sheets with help of App script
 4. Buffer enhancment script is a solution to network disconnection issues.
+5. App script is used in order to communicate with google sheets